Title: Mortal Danger

 As if teenage girls aren’t (generally speaking) superficial enough, let’s have a book wherein the main character’s social problems are all but completely solved simply because she’s suddenly no longer an ugly girl.
 Yeah, because that’s how life works … (please note the gigantic amount of sarcasm here)

 So, basically, Edie comes across as the most shallow main character I’ve come across in quite awhile.
 Sure, she gets into big trouble and is in — hee, hee — Mortal Danger, but she’s kinda made her own bed.
 Shouldn’t she lie in it?

 And the insta-love between her and Kian?
 Hasn’t this been very overdone in YA?
 Hell, not just YA, but especially YA.

 I found this extremely disappointing, and it was slow to start, too.
 Took me several days of forcing myself to read just a few pages to finally get where I wanted to finish.
 And, honestly, several times I considering making this my first DNF in quite some time.
 But, a tiny part of me wanted to see where this was headed.

 Will I read this again?
 Absolutely not.
 Would I recommend this?
 Probably not.
 Will I continue the series?
 Only if the opportunity presents itself.

 Source: ARC sent by the publisher in exchange for an honest review.

-Read It: Get your own copy HERE.
-(This is a Book Depository link, and purchase through this link will result in my receiving a small commission at no cost to you.
+Read It: Mortal Danger is scheduled for release around August 5, 2014.
+You can pre-order your own copy via Amazon or Book Depository.
+(These are affiliate links, and purchase through either link will result in my receiving a small commission at no cost to you.
 Your support is appreciated!)

 Post Footer automatically generated by Add Post Footer Plugin for wordpress.